-Ipswich to swelter with heat wave on the way
+City to swelter with five-day heat wave on the way

 The mercury will start to head north tomorrow with a maximum of 36 degrees and a high chance of storms in the afternoon and evening.

-The extreme heat will hit on Friday with 41C forecast for Ipswich, Gatton, Laidley and Boonah.
+The extreme heat will hit on Friday with 38C for Brisbane and 41C forecast for Ipswich, Gatton, Laidley and Boonah.

 It won't however be the hottest part of the state with Birdsville set to record a high of 45.

-The heat is expected to last through the weekend and into the middle of next week and residents are advised to keep cool by staying indoors.
+The severe heat is expected to last through the weekend and into the middle of next week and residents are advised to keep cool by staying indoors.

 The firies have also warned that the heat and possibility of electrical storms will increase the chance of bush fires.